Institutional Animal Care and Use Committee (IACUC)

 • Vertebrate animal activities performed at other institutions under contract from UCR (e.g., contracting to have antibodies generated or new mouse strains developed; or when a UCR investigator is lead PI on a grant with subcontracts to other institutions).

 AUPs may only be submitted by individuals meeting PI eligibility as defined by UCR Policy #527-3.
-Exceptions may be made for academic coordinators planning to use vertebrate animals in teaching.
-Requests for an exception can be made by contacting iacuc@ucr.edu.
+Academic coordinators planning to use vertebrate animals in teaching may request an exception.
+Contact iacuc@ucr.edu to request an exception.

 To submit your Animal Use Protocol in Kuali, click here.